tytydraco/yessleep/out/The_Disappearance_of_Saltpines_573_Residents_Part_1.md

 I’m a doctor, a psychiatrist, how could I not see this coming?

 I’m writing this, because I need answers, just like everyone else.
 And I am aware, that I have a unique position, and insight into the community in this town.
-Out of the five hundred and seventy-three residents of Saltpine, one hundred and eighty-two people were under psychiatric care at the time of my arrival.
+Out of the five hundred and seventy-three residents of Saltpine at the time of their disappearance, one hundred and eighty-two people were under psychiatric care at the time of my arrival.

 During that long Winter of 1990/1991, they were under my psychiatric care.